Introduction

 Permanent/In-Built Desk:

-However, the downside is reduced flexibility in office layout changes.
-It's a great choice if you have a smaller dedicated office space with a fixed layout or integrate the desk directly into cabinetry like in our Marlo tiny house design.
+It's a great choice for smaller officed with a fixed layout as seen in our Marlo tiny house design.

 Free-standing Desk: